ParaCoToUl/noarr-pipelines/docs/core-principles.md

 ## Debugging

 Since a pipeline is a complicated computational model, it is oftentimes difficult to troubleshoot problems.
-One of the tools you have at your disposal is the debugging scheduler:
+One of the tools we have at our disposal is the debugging scheduler:

 ```cpp
 auto scheduler = noarr::pipelines::DebuggingScheduler(std::cout);